sebiTCR/Modo/README.md

 - Add a ***Github Star*** to the project
 - Tweet about the project on your Twitter!
 	+ Tag @sebitcr or #modo
+- If you apreciate the project, you can sponsor me to continue the work on this project!

 # 🔍Licence
 Modo is a free open-source & open-hardware project, licensed unde the MIT Licence.
 The logo (created by @sebiTCR) and the electronic diagrams (created by @SebiTCR & @Davor19) are distributed under Creative Commons license (CC BY-SA 4.0 International).